Zagreb Gay Travel Guide

 By Air

-Zagreb Airport (ZAG) is the largest airport in Croatia and with excellent connections to most of Europe.
-Furthermore, it even offers a few flights to the Middle East and seasonal service to Toronto.
+Zagreb Airport (ZAG) is the largest airport in Croatia and has excellent connections to most of Europe.
+It also offers a few flights to the Middle East and seasonal service to Toronto.

 A shuttle bus from the airport takes you to the central bus station.
-Journey time is around the 30-minute mark, and the arrival of each scheduled flight organizes services.
+The journey time is around 30 minutes, and services are organized according to the arrival of each scheduled flight.

 The taxi journey into central Zagreb takes around 30 minutes.